In Transit: The Route to Shangri-La Is Paved with Good Intentions

-In this prequel to a bar, restaurant and hotel review, the author encounters an Italian, three Kazakhstanis and an impatient French woman, all because the route to Shangri-La is paved with good intentions.
+In this prequel to a bar, restaurant and hotel review, the author encounters an Italian, three Kazakhstanis and an impatient French woman on the route to Shangri-La is paved with good intentions.

 When all goes well I’m on time.
 When all goes well for L. she’s 10 minutes late.
-So even though I was going to arrive at the Shangri-La Hotel a bit past our planned 8:15 p.m. rendez-vous for a drink and then dinner, I figured that I had a small window of lateness when I left my apartment, across the city, at 7:45.
+So even though I was going to arrive at the Shangri-La Hotel a bit past our planned 8:15 p.m. rendez-vous, I had a small window of lateness when I left my apartment across the city at 7:45.

 Before I’d gone a hundred yards I found a wallet on the cobblestones along the canal.